No Wagering Bingo Sites - Keep What You Win!

 • What is a wagering requirement?

 A wagering requirement is a condition that online casinos and bingo sites put on their bonuses including free spins, and sometimes loyalty rewards, to prevent players abusing the bonus.
-In short, it means you have to wager the bonus, prize or free spin winnings a number of times over before you can withdraw any winnings won from using it.
+In short, it means you have to wager the bonus, prize or free spin winnings a maximum of 10 times over before you can withdraw any winnings won from using it.
 Read more about wagering requirements.

 • How are wagering requirements calculated?